baseboxorg/jeffskinnerbox.github.io/content/ideas/adding-wiki-to-blog.md

     instead of working overtime to interpret it as bytecode, giving Node.js its speed.
     This speed, combined with asynchronous programming,
     are the twin powerhouses that make Node.js so responsive.
+    The web posts [Way Node.js is Becoming the Go-To Technology in the Enterprise][10], [What is Node.JS and Why Should I Care?][11], and [Why The Hell Would I Use Node.js?
+A Case-by-Case Tutorial][12] provides some good insights and motivation for the use of Node.js.

+[^B]:
+    Node.js shines in real-time web applications employing push technology over websockets.
+    What is so revolutionary about that?
+Well, after over 20 years of stateless-web based on the stateless request-response paradigm,
+    we finally have web applications with real-time, two-way connections, where both the client and server can initiate communication, allowing them to exchange data freely.
+    This is in stark contrast to the typical web response paradigm, where the client always initiates communication.
+    Additionally, it’s all based on the open web stack (HTML, CSS and JS) running over the standard port 80.

 ## Installation
 Install Node.js via `apt-get`.